bongiozzo/musica_mustdie/output/band_illogicist.md

 # Illogicist

+techno-death from Italy

-Дискография
+## Дискография

-"Polymorphism of Death" 2002, Techno Death
+### "Polymorphism of Death" 2002, Techno Death

+1. Warped
+2. Vision Of Decay
+3. Grimaces

+luca minieri (gt/v)
+remy curtaz (dr)
+fabio filippone (gt)
+roberto zeppa (bs)

+recorded at OneVoice Studio in Chivasso, italy, by Daniele Giordana mixed and produced by remy curtaz and luca minieri.

-"Dissonant Perspectives" 2003, Techno Death "Subjected" 2004, Techno Death
+### "Dissonant Perspectives" 2003, Techno Death

+1. The Soul Feeder
+2. Knowledge Curse
+3. Dissonant Perspectives

+luca minieri (gt/v)
+remy curtaz (dr)
+diego ambrosi (gt)
+emilio dattolo (bs)
+recorded at OneVoice Studio in Chivasso, italy, by Daniele Giordana mixed and produced by illogicist mastered at finnvox studios.

+### "Subjected" 2004, Techno Death

+Into Your Mind (Intro)
+The High Price Of Confidence
+Knowledge Curse
+Every Straight Lie
+Dissonant Perspectives
+Subjected
+Introspection (Instrumental)
+The Soul Feeder
+The Last Show

-"The Insight Eye" 2007, Techno Death
+### "The Insight Eye" 2007, Techno Death

+1. The Insight Eye 04:46
+2. Brain Collapse 05:19
+3. Rooms of Emptiness 04:48
+4. The Absolute or Nothing 05:01
+5. Soundless Pain 04:33
+6. Core 05:16
+7. Be My Guide 05:50
+8. Secrets of Human Hate 04:57

-"The Unconsciousness of Living" 2011, Techno Death
+### "The Unconsciousness of Living" 2011, Techno Death

+1. Ghosts Of Unconsciousness 05:35
+2. Hypnotized 06:19
+3. Perceptions From The Deceiving Memory 05:41
+4. The Mind Reaper 04:56
+5. A Past Defeated Suffering 05:44
+6. The Same Old Collision 05:40
+7. Misery Of A Profaned Soul 04:51
+8. A Never Ending Fall 05:59

+Luca Minieri - Guitars, Vocals
+Diego Ambrosi - Guitars
+Emilio Dattolo - Bass
+Alessandro Tinti - Drums

 ## Отношения с другими группами